Expedited Passport Services: How to Get Your U.S. Passport Fast

-Expedited passport services reduce the waiting time for receiving a passport.
-While standard passport processing takes 6–8 weeks, expedited services take 2–3 weeks.
+Expedited passport services reduce the processing time for receiving a new or renewed passport.
+Processing time for routine passport service takes four to six weeks, while expedited service takes two to three weeks.

 How Can I Apply for an Expedited Passport?